okonomichiyaki/supercat/02-general priorities.md

 ✦ Are any bot buildings under threat?

-- Can bot move to neutralize? → Mobilization/Aggression
+- Can bot Move to neutralize control? → Mobilization/Aggression
-- Can bot build or repair to neutralize? → Construction/Administration
+- Can bot Build or Repair to neutralize control? → Construction/Administration

-✦ Can bot Tax/Secure to <ins>contend</ins> undeclared ambition, take captives, or gain a new resource?
+✦ Can bot Tax/Secure to <ins>contend</ins> <ins>undeclared ambition</ins>, take captives, or gain a <ins>new resource</ins>?
 <br>→ Administration/Aggression

 ✦ Can bot Secure other card or grow a lead in a declared ambition? → Aggression

-✦ Can bot influence uncontested card? → Mobilization/Administration
+✦ Can bot Influence <ins>uncontested card</ins>? → Mobilization/Administration

-✦ Can bot influence contested card with more agents than rivals? → Mobilization/Administration
+✦ Can bot Influence <ins>contested card</ins> with more agents than rivals? → Mobilization/Administration

-✦ Does bot have ships available to build? → Construction
+✦ Does bot have ships available to Build? → Construction

-✦ Does bot have ships available to repair? → Administration
+✦ Does bot have ships available to Repair? → Administration/Construction

 <div class="pagebreak"> </div>